 Also see: An Overview of Open Access

-- Many OA advocates support this unrestricted access because they believe the results of tax-payer funded research should be shared; since citizens have paid for this research, they should be able to access it at no additional charge.
+- Open access to state funded research should be shared.
+Since citizens have paid for it, they should be able to access it at no additional charge.

 - Most academic authors are interested in creating as wide a readership as possible; open access extends readership.